-- (a) Successful completion of the following high school or college courses: one year of algebra, one year of biology, and one year of chemistry with a final grade of "C" or higher. - (b) Complete an LPN-RN Application for Admission - (c) Submit an official copy of high school transcripts and/or GED - (d) Submit an official copy of your LPN school transcript - (e) Submit official transcripts from all other colleges attended - (f) Submit copy of LPN license - (g) Non Articulation Schools Must achieve a passing score on the Nursing Pre-admission Examination above.
+- (a) Successful completion of the following high school or college courses: one year of algebra, one year of biology, and one year of chemistry with a final grade of "C" or higher. - (b) Complete an LPN-RN Application for Admission - (c) Submit an official copy of high school transcripts and/or GED - (d) Submit an official copy of your LPN school transcript - (e) Submit official transcripts from all other colleges attended - (f) Submit copy of LPN license - (g) Non Articulation Schools Must achieve a passing score on the Nursing Pre-admission Examination and chemistry with final grades of "C" or above.